ahri/lazymanc.net/README.md

 ## Lazy Manc - Haskell Book Study Group
 > (Haskell is a pure, lazy, functional language)

 ### Do you want to learn Haskell from scratch in Manchester, UK?
-If so, join [the slack group](https://join.slack.com/t/lazymanc/shared_invite/enQtMjQ5NDYyNDEzMzc3LTUyZTJjOTZmYTNlZjRmZmIzMDQ3NTMxMTIwYWQ2YzNkNzUxMzc4NmI2MGZhYjcxNDRkY2UxMzQ2MTdhODZjMDM)
+If so, join [the slack group](https://join.slack.com/t/lazymanc/shared_invite/enQtMjQ5NDYyNDEzMzc3LTUyZTJjOTZmYTNlZjRmZmIzMDQ3NTMxMTIwYWQ2YzNkNzUxMzc4NmI2MGZhYjcxNDRkY2UxMzQ2MTdhODZjMDM) - starting Monday October the 8th

 #### Who am I?
 My name is Adam, I've been learning/applying Haskell fairly seriously in side projects over the last couple of years but didn't feel that I'd broken away from my Object-Oriented day-job way of thinking about problems.
 I began to work through the [Haskell Book](http://haskellbook.com/) and got quite far, though I was a bit lax with the exercises, and eventually trailed off due to lack of motivation/time.